Jdoemensah/NanoWood-in-Electric-Vehicles/README.md

-# Forecasting Carbon Benefits/Demand of Wood Nanomaterials in Electric Vehicles
+# Forecasting Carbon Benefits/Demand for Wood Nanomaterials in Electric Vehicles
 Forecasts demand and carbon benefits of wood-based nano materials in automotive applications

 # Background